tholman/the-indie-web/_posts/2015-11-17-typesource.md

 _Looking for that perfect font combination for your new project?
 Look no further than TypeSource._

-[Tobias Ahlin](http://tobiasahlin.com/)'s project, [TypeSource](http://tobiasahlin.com/typesource/), shows off some creative, and elegant font combinations using type soruced from Google fonts.
+[Tobias Ahlin](http://tobiasahlin.com/)'s project, [TypeSource](http://tobiasahlin.com/typesource/), shows off some creative, and elegant font combinations using type sourced from Google fonts.

 [TypeSource](http://tobiasahlin.com/typesource/) - by [Tobias Ahlin](http://tobiasahlin.com/)